jgrebol/ESIpy/docs/source/get-started.rst

 For natural orbitals wavefunctions, an additional diagonalization of the first-order reduced density matrix (1-RDM) is carried out, the computational time of which is also very low.
 The single-determinant (RHF) object has to be provided through the `myhf` attribute.
-Both Fulton's and Mayer's approximations are used for the population analysis, but only Fulton's approximation is used for the aromaticity calculations.
+Population analyses use both Fulton's approach and the 2-RDM approximation in terms of natural occupations, but only Fulton's approach is used for the aromaticity calculations.

 .. code-block:: python